 Appointments are available either face to face or via Zoom but ideally we like to meet face to face for the initial assessment session.

 The location of the CBT Clinic is in Bristol.
-Sessions are held at the Practice Rooms in Cotham, Clifton, Southville and the City Centre.
-All venues are near to public transport links.
+Sessions are held at the Oakside House, 35 Oakfield Road, Clifton, BS8 2AT.
+The clinic is near to public transport links.
 Local on-street, metered car parking is also available.

 The CBT clinic is happy to discuss the suitability of all referrals.
 However, there are a limited number of circumstances when it may not be appropriate for the Clinic to provide therapy.
 This may include the following:

-The cost of the initial, face to face assessment session is £120.
-Individual CBT therapy appointments for young people and/or parents are charged at £90 per hour.
+The cost of the initial, face to face assessment session ranges from £110 to £125.
+Individual CBT therapy appointments for young people and/or parents are charged at £75 to £105 per hour.

 The Clinic accepts payment for sessions by cash, cheque or bank transfer.
 Card payments can also be taken at the time of the appointment.

 Bristol CBT Clinic has a set of terms and conditions drawn up in a Contract (which includes a cancellation policy).
 This will be shared with you at the time of booking.

 “I just wanted to drop you a note to thank you for everything that you have done for R over the past year.
 She is definitely back to the R we know and even when faced with a stressful or difficult situation, she is now able to deal with it and move on so much more easily.
 She has found the CBT sessions with you to be invaluable and I know that she is going to draw on them for years to come.
 Thankyou so much for helping her through a really uncertain and weird year”